joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.6.1 =

+* Bug fix: Fix logic that set details to show in card view when event links pointed to individual pages.
+* Remove upgrade cycle intended for 3.6.0.
+There were no settings or database updates required.

 = 3.6.0 =